 Who made Patrika Gate?
 Patrika Gate derives its name from newspaper and media company-Rajasthan Patrika.
 It was built by Rajasthan Patrika in association with JDA- Jaipur Development Authority.
 The gate is built on Jawahar Circle near Sanganer International Airport, the southern end of JLN Marg which connects Ramniwas Garden on the north side and Jaipur International Airport on the Southern end.

-When was Patrika Gate built?
+In which year was Patrika Gate built?
 Here is a picture of the Patrika Gate when it was built in 2016; it wasn’t open to the public then.
 The project was supervised by Raghunath Singh from Rajasthan Patrika team.

 Patrika Gate was formally inaugurated virtually by Prime Minister of India, Mr. Narendra Modi on 08 September 2020 even though it was thrown open to the public much earlier.